mmlouamri/YATAP/README.md

 # FAST
-A full-stack template powered by FastAPI, Aerich, SvelteKit, and Tortoise ORM.
+FAST is full-stack template powered by FastAPI, Aerich, SvelteKit, and Tortoise ORM.